Phil Southerland on Advocacy, Action + Type 1

-If you know the name Phil Southerland, you are probably aware of his multiple achievements in the T1D community, especially when it comes to the athletic realm, such as his serving as the CEO of Team Novo Nordisk, the all-diabetes pro-cycling team.
-Phil was diagnosed with Type 1 diabetes at 7-months-old, but what he also developed early in his life was a positive outlook and an unrelenting vigor.
+If you know the name Phil Southerland, you are probably aware of his multiple achievements in the type 1 diabetes (T1D) community, especially when it comes to the athletic realm, such as his serving as the CEO of Team Novo Nordisk, the all-diabetes pro-cycling team.
+Phil was diagnosed with type 1 diabetes at 7-months-old, but what he also developed early in his life was a positive outlook and an unrelenting vigor.

 Though his main call to action is that of exercise, or as he refers to it, “the billion-dollar drug that never gets prescribed,” he certainly doesn’t stop there.
 Now at the age of 34, Southerland is perhaps more involved with the disease than in his earliest years.
 Although he has retired from professional cycling, he is constantly working towards ways to better the lives of those with diabetes.

 His overall disposition he attributes to his parents, who both taught him to be self-reliant.
 As Phil recalls, his father would let him practice injections on him when was only 3 or 4 years old.

 “I was getting to draw up seven units of saline, ten units of saline, twelve units of saline.
 I would swab the alcohol on his leg, pinch the skin and give the injection and that was that.
 So he taught me at a very young age how to inject myself.”

 His mother had a different approach, one that stuck with him as he recalled not wanting to take his insulin at a birthday party.

 “I just wanted cake and not the shot.
 She told me, ‘You will go blind,’ and to me, understanding the consequences of not controlling diabetes was a very big motivation to control it, and make sure that I didn’t go blind.”
 From that day forward at the early age of 6, Phil began to control his diabetes on his own.